The Unjournal · Pivotal Questions Initiative

 • $k$ = intervention; $0$ = counterfactual

-In practice, RCTs estimate $LS^{(k)} - LS^{(0)}$ directly via experimental comparison.
+In practice, RCTs estimate $LS^{(k)} - LS^{(0)}$ directly via experimental comparison of treatment and control group outcomes.

 Technical definitions (reporting function, instrument, latent distribution)